Multi-Persona Thinking for Bias Mitigation in Large Language Models: Experiments

-\paragraph{StereoSet.} The results on StereoSet are shown in Table~\ref{tab:llama_sts_avg}.
-Since StereoSet contexts are always ambiguous, performance on this benchmark is a strong indicator of a model's reliance on stereotypes.
-As we see, MPT again achieves the best results in both accuracy (58.76\%) and diff-bias score (0.0635), significantly outperforming all baselines.
-This represents a 28\% relative improvement in accuracy and a 36\% relative reduction in bias compared with the second-best methods (\emph{re-prompting with explicit-debiasing} for accuracy and \emph{persona-based re-prompting} for the diff-bias score).
-This confirms that multi-persona reasoning is particularly effective in uninformative contexts where models must resist defaulting to stereotypical associations.
-Detailed breakdowns by test type (Table~\ref{tab:llama_sts_full} in Appendix~\ref{sec:more_rst}) show consistent gains across both word-level and sentence-level subsets.
+\paragraph{StereoSet.} The results on StereoSet are shown in Table~\ref{tab:rst_sts_sub}.
+Since all contexts in StereoSet are ``ambiguous'', performance on this benchmark is a strong indicator of a model's reliance on stereotypes.
+On Llama-3.1-8B-Instruct, MPT achieves the best results in both accuracy (60.73\%) and diff-bias score (0.0505), significantly outperforming all baselines.
+This represents a 30\% relative improvement in accuracy and a 43\% relative reduction in bias compared with the second-best methods (\emph{re-prompting with explicit-debiasing} for accuracy and \emph{persona-based re-prompting} for the diff-bias score).
+The results on Qwen-2.5-7B-Instruct show the same trend, with MPT consistently outperforming the baselines (statistical tests in Appendix~\ref{sec:sig_qwen7_sts}).
+This indicates that multi-persona reasoning is particularly effective in uninformative contexts where models rely on stereotypical assumptions.
+Detailed breakdowns by test type are shown in Appendix~\ref{sec:detailed_rst}.